 Seppala: They're holding up, but it's tough out there.
-I keep putting salve on their feet and they all wear booties.
+I keep applying salve on their feet and they all wear booties.
 I sure hope they can make it.

 Narrator 1: The next morning Seppala sensed something was wrong.
-The wind had changed.
+The wind had definitely changed.

 Seppala: The wind is coming directly from Norton Bay now.
-That's not good.
-It will break up the ice.
-If we're going to make it across the bay we have to go now!
+That's not good because it will break up the ice.
+If we're going to make it across the bay we have to leave immediately!

-Narrator 2: Seppala harnessed the team.
+Narrator 2: Seppala hastily harnessed the team.